curious-attempt-bunny/4clojure-offline/README.md

 # Purpose

-Make it easier and quicker to iterate on [4clojure](http://4clojure.com) problems.
+Make it easier and quicker to iterate on [4clojure](http://4clojure.com) problems and track solutions in Git.

 # Getting setup